-All ECLC students receive transition and supported-employment services through an affiliate, Community Personnel Services (CPS).
-This agency was founded in 1995 to help students find appropriate options for life after graduation and to help ECLC alumni enter the workforce.
+All of our students receive transition and supported-employment services through CPS.
+ECLC founded the agency in 1995 to help students find appropriate options for life after graduation and to help ECLC alumni successfully enter the workforce.
 In addition to students, CPS provides services to adults referred by state agencies.

 Community Personnel Services, Inc. (CPS)